Key Breed Facts

 They are naturally wary and aloof when they are around people they don't know, but rarely would a Greenland Dog show any sort of aggressive behaviour towards a stranger preferring to keep their distance until they get to know them.
 Because they have such weather resistant coats, they are prone to overheat during the warmer summer months which can prove deadly.
 As such, care has to be taken as to when these dogs are exercised and ideally it needs to be during the cooler times of the day.

 The Greenland Dog is an independent thinker by nature and they are never happier than when they are working.
-This can make them quite challenging to train and why they are better off living with people who are familiar with the specific needs of this type of high-energy dog.
+This can make them quite challenging to train and why they are better off living with people who are familiar with the specific needs of this type of high-energy dog rather than first time owners.

 Their socialisation and training has to start when dogs are young and even then, a Greenland can be quite disobedient when the mood takes them.
 Their training has to be consistent throughout a dog’s life and it has to always be fair.
 A Greenland has to know their place in the pack and who is the alpha dog in a household or they might quickly take on this role themselves making them a lot harder to handle and live with.